Quickstart

 const selfBackendVerifier = new SelfBackendVerifier(

-"my-app-scope", // Your app's unique scope
+"your-app-scope", // Your app's unique scope

-allowedIds, // Allowed document types
+AllIds, // Accept all document types

 );